ShaimaaAliECE/se3350_project-group-3/README.md

  How To Test the Sort-Of Application (Release 1)
  1. Once the Application is open the main menu should appear.
 From here select Merge Sort Algorithm.
  2. A list of levels should appear.
 The levels avaliable to test include levels 1, 2 and 3.
 Please note levels 4 and 5 are unavaliable for this release.
- 3. On the level page a couple options are avaliable.
+ 3. On the level 1 page a couple options are avaliable.
 The first level only has two menu options one to return to the home page and another to go to level 2.
+No input is required to run the automation in the level.
- 4. The second level has the same options as level 1 except the user is to enter the values for the next step in the algorithm.
+ 4. The second level has the same options as level 1 except the user is to enter the values for the next step in the algorithm by selecting an empty circle followed by a circle above it with a value.
     Additionally 2 more menu options are avaliable, one to check for feedback on the answer and another depicted as a question mark which repeats the instructions for the current step.
  5. The third level has different options from the previous two.
-Here the user is required to fill in the empty circles to show how the list is split or merged.
+Here the user is also required to fill in the empty circles to show how the list is split or merged before entering values.
-    A space of any length between circles indicates a split in the array.
+    A space of any number of dotted circles between solid circles indicates a split in the array.
 The number selection is similar to that of level 2.
 As for the menu options the check answer button is used to check both the split/merge as well as the number inputs.